Tudat/tudat/tutorials/matlabInterface/usage.rst

   propagator.bodiesToPropagate = {body};
   propagator.centralBodies = {earth};

 Since we can propagate the states of several bodies, we have to provide a list (i.e. a cell array of objects) to the property :jsonkey:`bodiesToPropagate`.
 We also must specify a central body for each of the bodies to be propagated through :jsonkey:`centralBodies`.
 We can provide either a list of :class:`Body` objects or a list of body names.
-The following two lines are equivalent:
+The following two lines are equivalent to the last two lines of the previous code block:

 .. code-block:: matlab